ochakov/cordova-plugin-audiorecorder/README.md

 # AudioRecorder Plugin

-Leverage your hybrid applications with audio recording functionalities.
+Record MPEG4/AAC encoded audio from your hybrid app.

+Audio is recorded at 24kHz with a bitrate of 16kbps, which is good enough for speech.

 This plugin defines a global ( `navigator.device.audiorecorder` ) object which you can use to access the public API.